 After a successful career as a producer for well-known films and shows such as “Breaking Bad”, a stint in the 1980 Olympics on the US Men’s Hockey Team “Miracle on Ice,” two careers in the MLB and several political positions, Mark Johnson decided to claim his name and title in the most recognizable way possible: as an NPR affiliate’s Chief Engineer.
 You can reach him at the confusingly named email, firstname.lastname@example.org, because the other Mark Johnson emails were already taken.

-Mark is not a newcomer to KBIA’s airwaves; you may have heard his baritone voice anchoring the evening news as a student in the mid 2000s.
-A graduate of the University of Missouri School of Journalism and dual major in History, he’s living his best life in Columbia working with the School of Journalism while having the new Center for Missouri Studies across the street.
-He and his wife, Alexia, enjoy raising their two children with the help of nearby family.
+Mark is not a newcomer to KBIA’s airwaves; you may have heard his baritone voice anchoring the evening news as a student in the mid-2000s.
+A graduate of the University of Missouri School of Journalism and dual major in History, he’s living his best life in Columbia working with the School of Journalism and coordinating a course there for freshmen while having the new Center for Missouri Studies across the street.
+He and his wife, Alexia, enjoy raising their three children with the help of nearby family.